-The Nigerian Agip Oil Company (NAOC) and its joint venture partners, with the support of the Nigerian Content Development and Monitoring Board (NCDMB), have organised a two-day workshop on compliance with the provisions of the Nigerian Oil and Gas Industry Content Development (NOGICD) Act.
+NAOC, Nigerian Agip Oil Company and its joint venture partners, with the support of the Nigerian Content Development and Monitoring Board (NCDMB), have organised a two-day workshop.
+This is in compliance with the provisions of the Nigerian Oil and Gas Industry Content Development (NOGICD) Act.

 The workshop, held in Port Harcourt recently, sought to enlighten contractors on the regulations, policies and laws that are applicable in the oil and gas industry and encourage compliance.